ORTools4MTEX/ORTools/README.md

 </p>

 ### [plotPODF_transformation](./src/plotPODF_transformation.m)
-The function calculates and plots the transformation texture, with or without imposing variant selection, based on a parent texture in inputVPSC.Tex, created with [fibreMaker](https://github.com/frankNiessen/ORPlotter/blob/master/README.md#fibreMaker) or [orientationMaker](https://github.com/frankNiessen/ORPlotter/blob/master/README.md#orientationMaker)
+The function calculates and plots the transformation texture, with or without imposing variant selection, based on a parent texture in inputVPSC.Tex.
+Input files can be created from EBSD data as presented in [example 4](https://github.com/frankNiessen/ORPlotter#example-4) or created with [fibreMaker](https://github.com/frankNiessen/ORPlotter/blob/master/README.md#fibreMaker) or [orientationMaker](https://github.com/frankNiessen/ORPlotter/blob/master/README.md#orientationMaker)

 - Syntax
   -  plotPODF_transformation(job,hParent,hChild)